Dairy & Gluten Free Tarts

 Makes one 11” tart.

 I adapted Martha’s Stewart’s pate brisee recipe to be gluten and cow dairy free.
 I use buffalo butter, vegan butter works equally well.
-I prefer making a large quantity and this makes three pie crusts.
+I prefer making a large quantity and this makes three tart crusts.
 With a food processor, it is fast and easy to make.
-Freeze extra dough.
+Divide into 3 portions and freeze extra dough.

 In food processor: